Cable Solutions

 This picture shows the outstanding Canare "True 75 Ohm" RCA connectors.

-Canare's "True 75 Ohm" RCA Connector - Click here for a closer look!
+Canare's "True 75 Ohm" RCA Connector

-"True 75 Ohm" RCA connector - if you look closely, you can see the internal beryllium pressure fingers.
+Here is a close-up of Canare's "True 75 Ohm" RCA connector - if you look closely, you can see the internal beryllium pressure fingers.

 Length in meters (feet)

-Connectors on first end
+Connector on first end

-Connectors on second end
+Connector on second end